What’s the Business Case for Climate-Focused Urban Development in Africa?

 This week, BRINK is running a series on the impact of climate change on African economies to mark Africa Climate Week.
 The series is guest-edited by the African Center for Economic Transformation.
-You can read the previous installment in the series here.
+The rest of the articles in the series can be read here.

 A long-standing mystery of modern times is why the great Mayan cities in Central America disappeared after having survived for over a millennium.
 At the time of their collapse, there was massive deforestation to clear land for maize and firewood for the Mayans’ expanding population.
 There was also thought to have been a major drought that caused their reservoirs to run dry and crops to fail.